TrueSparrowSystems/queue/README.md

 subscribeMultiple();
 ```

-### Publish Notifications:
+### Publish Notifications

-- All events are by default published using EventEmitter and if configured, through RabbitMQ as well.
+All events are by default published using EventEmitter and if configured, through RabbitMQ as well.

 ```js
 // Config Strategy for PLG Works Queue.